Remi-Coulom/joedb/doc/source/concurrency.rst

 Plain ``Connection``
 ^^^^^^^^^^^^^^^^^^^^

-The ``Connection`` superclass  does not connect to anything.

-One use of this class is to allows generic code that takes a client as parameter to work the same way with either a remote connection or a local file.

-Even though the ``Connection`` superclass does not connect to anything, a client using this connection still handles concurrent accesses to a file opened with ``Open_Mode::shared_write``.
-So this connection can be used to create a client that handles concurrent accesses to the same file by multiple processes running on the same machine.
+The ``Connection`` superclass does not connect to anything, but it can be used to synchronize access to a local file.
+Multiple clients can open the same file with ``joedb::Open_Mode::shared_write``, and write to it concurrently thanks to the synchronization provided by the plain ``Connection``.

 :ref:`joedbc <joedbc>` produces a convenient ``Local_Client`` class that creates the connection and the client in a single line of code.
 Here is an